-In July 2023, Kosmos spud the Tiberius infrastructure-led exploration prospect, which is located in Block 964 of Keathley Canyon (33% working interest) in the Outer Wilcox play.
-In October 2023, we announced the well encountered approximately 75 meters (250 feet) of net oil pay in the primary Wilcox target.
-Initial fluid and core analysis supports the production potential of the wells, with characteristics analogous with similar nearby discoveries in the Wilcox trend.
-We are now working with partners on development options for the discovery.
-During the fourth quarter of 2024, Kosmos was named the apparent high bidder on five blocks in the U.S. Gulf of Mexico Lease Sale 261, including three blocks nearby to our Tiberius discovery.
+In October 2023, we announced the Tiberius infrastructure-led exploration well, located in Keathley Canyon Block 964 in the Outer Wilcox play, encountered approximately 75 meters (250 feet) of net oil pay in the primary Wilcox target.
+Initial fluid and core analysis supports the production potential of the well, with characteristics analogous with similar nearby discoveries in the Wilcox trend.
+During the first quarter of 2024, Kosmos was awarded five blocks in the Gulf of America Lease Sale 261, including three blocks nearby to our Tiberius discovery.
+In March 2024, Kosmos completed the acquisition of an additional 16.7% participating interest in the Keathley Canyon Block 920 and 964, offshore Gulf of America.
+As a result of the transaction, Kosmos' participating interest in the Tiberius discovery area increased from 33.3% to 50.0%.
+The Tiberius project continues to progress as a phased development with discussions ongoing with our partner to finalize the development plan and timing of a final investment decision.